 FORT Dungarees are born out of a love for simple design and production.
 We believe that what you wear is an expression of yourself, we strive to express respect and celebration of our fellow man and the environment through our clothes.

-The facility produces clothes that are in line with our core values; fairness, sustainability and balance.
+The facility produces garments that are in line with our core values; fairness, sustainability and balance.
 It is fair trade certified under the Indian Fair Trade Association.
 Fair wages are paid, proper holidays are given and a real sense of community is felt there.
 We want to make what's behind our clothes visible and celebrated.

-The facility is working towards becoming a zero waste facility and the future's looking bright….
+The facility is working towards becoming a zero waste facility and the future's looking bright.

-We work with 60 different weavers in 10 different villages.
+For the striped and check collection we work with 60 different weavers in 10 different villages.
 Handwaving provides jobs in rural communities helping stem the need for migration to urban cities.
 It takes 2 months to weave the fabric with each weaver able to weave between 2 - 3 meters per day, depending on the weave design.
 A lot of thought and time goes into it.